nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-2--Inductive-Types.lagda.md

 ⊤⊎⊤→Bool (inl _) = true
 ⊤⊎⊤→Bool (inr _) = false
 ```
+-- ?
+My note starts
+Bool→⊤⊎⊤: This function takes a Bool value (true or false) as input
+and returns a value of the disjoint union type ⊤ ⊎ ⊤.
+The purpose of
+this function is to map each Bool value to the corresponding element
+in the disjoint union.
+* When the input is true, the function maps it to the left side of
+the disjoint union (inl tt).
+Here, tt is the sole element of the unit
+type ⊤.
+So, inl tt represents the fact that true belongs to the left
+side of the disjoint union.
+* When the input is false, the function maps it to the right side of
+the disjoint union (inr tt).
+Again, tt represents the element of the
+unit type ⊤, and inr tt indicates that false belongs to the right side
+of the disjoint union.

+⊤⊎⊤→Bool: This function takes an element from the disjoint union ⊤ ⊎ ⊤
+as input and returns a Bool value (true or false).
+This function
+establishes the reverse mapping, allowing us to convert elements of
+the disjoint union back into Bool values.
+* When the input is constructed using the inl constructor (representing
+the left side of the disjoint union), the function returns true.
+The
+underscore _ is a placeholder, indicating that the specific value from
+the unit type ⊤ on the left side doesn't matter.
+Regardless of the value,
+it will be mapped to true.
+* When the input is constructed using the inr constructor (representing
+the right side of the disjoint union), the function returns false.
+Similarly,
+the underscore _ indicates that the specific value from the unit type ⊤
+on the right side doesn't matter.
+It will always be mapped to false.
+-- ?
+My note ends

 Clearly, if you turned a `Bool` into an element of `⊤ ⊎ ⊤` and then
 back into a Boolean using these maps, you'd get to where you started;